ladtopi/tiralabra-tuna/docs/manual.md

 You can stop the application with `Ctrl+C`.

 > [!NOTE]
-> The application will select the microphone based on the default input device,
+> The application will select the microphone based on system
-> so make sure that the correct microphone is selected in your system settings.
+> defaults.
+If you wish to override this, you can pass the optional flag
+> `--select-input` to the start command.